Modified Release Aqueous Suspension for Intramuscular Injection

 Ask your doctor or pharmacist before taking any other medicines.

-These include herbal treatments and those bought in a pharmacy or supermarket.
+and medicines that can be bought in a pharmacy or supermarket.

-Be careful driving or operating machinery until you know how Invega Trinza affects
+Avoid driving or operating machinery until you are sure that Invega Trinza does not

 Invega Trinza may cause dizziness, drowsiness or light-headedness in some people.